pimvanpelt/vppcfg/docs/contributing.md

 *   A reasonable N-way integration test (moving between various YAML configuration states without crashing `vppcfg` or VPP itself)
 *   Demonstrably work well with existing code.

+### Testing Requirements

+`vppcfg` will be used in many different scenarios - from the bench just doing a quick test when hacking on a VPP feature, all the way through to large production networks where dataplane crashes cause user harm.
+As such, contributing code has to be done with care.

+Static analysis is incredibly important, to help ensure that the YAML configuration files can be safely applied to running VPP instances:

+*   All changes to syntax validation are expected to have 100% unit test coverage.
+*   All changes to semantic validation are expected to have 100% YAMLTest coverage.
+*   New code cannot break an existing test unless the test is objectively incorrect.

+APIs integrations that require hardware, for example DPDK, RDMA or other custom hardware, are very welcome in `vppcfg`.
+However, they must be tested / testable as well, so hardware must be made available to testing rigs either remotely or locally, and integrated with release and integration testing harnass to ensure continued support in releases.
+Contact the project tech lead to coordinate.

 ### Version Skew